tsavina/openvino/README.md

 Check out the [OpenVINO Cheat Sheet](https://docs.openvino.ai/2024/_static/download/OpenVINO_Quick_Start_Guide.pdf) for a quick reference.
 Refer to the [Key Features](https://docs.openvino.ai/2024/about-openvino/key-features.html) section in the documentation for more details.

-## Latest Updates 🚀

-[2024.1] *Expanded AI Model Support*: Now featuring GLM-4-9B Chat, Llama 3.1, and more for enhanced generative AI capabilities.
-[2024.1] *New AI Notebooks*: Introducing new notebooks like Florence-2 and PixArt-α for advanced AI tasks.
-[2024.1] *Optimized OpenVINO™ Runtime*: Improved LLM performance on Intel® Core™ Ultra Processors (Series 2) with reduced latency and memory usage.
-[2024.1] *Enhanced Inference Throughput*: PagedAttention and memory sharing innovations boost LLM inferencing on Intel® GPUs.

 ## Installation

 [Get your preferred distribution of OpenVINO](https://docs.openvino.ai/2024/get-started/install-openvino.html) or use this command for quick installation: